 Gothenburg is the home of Volvo and the automotive capital of Sweden.
 Here we have the entire vehicle value chain, unique test environments and world-class expertise.

-Gothenburg’s automotive industry is booming.
-Major companies are investing large sums in R&D and facilities, and strategic partnerships are forming.
+With a focus on innovation, sustainability and co-creation, Gothenburg has established itself as one of Europe's most dynamic automotive clusters.
+Global companies are investing large sums in R&D and facilities in the region, and strategic partnerships are forming.
 China’s Geely, for example, is developing a new 100,000 sq metre innovation centre with space for 3,500 people.
 The Volvo Group is collaborating with private and public actors, and testing entirely electric and emission free buses in the city's public transport system.
-Meanwhile, Volvo Cars is moving forward with self-driving technology and electrification, and aims to lead the transformation the industry is going through.
+Meanwhile, Volvo Cars is moving forward with self-driving technology and electrification, and aims to lead the way in a rapidly transforming industry.

 One of the Volvo Group's electric buses which is being tested in Gothenburg as part of the collaborative project ElectriCity.
 Photo: Volvo Buses

 "The automotive industry is undergoing great transformation, with Gothenburg claiming leading positions in many areas such as electrification, autonomous technology, safety and connected vehicles."

 With around 30,000 direct employees, Gothenburg’s automotive industry is one of the world’s most knowledge-intensive, per capita, when it comes to vehicle development.
 Gothenburg also has a large and mobile workforce including nearly 30,000 technology and IT consultants, and world-leading clusters in mobile data transfer, telematics and programme development.

-The region is home to OEMs Volvo Cars, the Volvo Group and CEVT, as well as major and specialist subcontractors and suppliers including SKF, Autoliv, Zenuity, Semcon, Ericsson, HCL and Brose.
+The region is home to OEMs Volvo Cars, the Volvo Group, CEVT and Polestar, as well as major and specialist subcontractors and suppliers including SKF, Veoneer, Zenuity, Semcon, Ericsson, HCL and Brose.

 “There aren’t many places in the world where you can go from idea to finished product in the same way as you can here.
 We have the entire ecosystem for building vehicles - from small vehicles to heavy transport - gathered in a small area.
 And that’s one of our biggest strengths.”